neuerituale/PageTableNext/README.md

 # PageTableNext

 ## What it does
-The module provides a list of PageTable based content elements.
-It enables the backend user to easily create, publish, move, delete, copy and paste content elements.
+This module is a solid base for the implementation of custom builder systems and modular template systems.
+It provides a list of PageTable based content elements and adds an intuitive UI to the ProcessWire backend to make content creation and editing as simple and fun as possible.
+It offers functions to create, publish, move, delete, hide, copy and paste content elements.

-The rendering logic of the module is detached from the ProcessWire backend scope via Shadow DOM and allows the elements rendering identical to the front end.
+The rendering logic of the module is detached from the ProcessWire backend scope via Shadow DOM and allows for custom rendering and styling of the elements in the backend, so the backend preview can look identical to the front end, or anything like you can imagine.
 It ships with some helper functions that simplify the handling of content elements.

 The module extends Ryan's PageTable and is strongly inspired by